mk7293/LeetCode/README.md

     Store all the Roman values to the dict.
     Compare with next values when it is greater subtract the current value

+longestCommonPrefix.PY
+    store the first index of string to array compare with the rest list of strings maintain count and to get the minimum splicing from the original array